 Home › Forums › Traffic Management, Road Safety and Infrastructure › Traffic Jam – Major Cause for Tardiness and Declining Work Productivity

-This topic contains 6 replies, has 1 voice, and was last updated by Sookur sooviraj 1 year, 1 month ago.
+- This topic has 6 replies, 1 voice, and was last updated 3 months, 2 weeks ago by Stevencot.

 The problem of traffic congestion has become a common issue for working people in Mauritius.
 This specific problem is seen to be negatively influencing the lives of the working community in Ebene in a number of ways.
 Some of the resulting effects are increased fuel consumption, increased pollution, tardiness, stress leading to deteriorated health and declining productivity amongst others.